Download Kit

 Why?

 When you have a business distributing desktop software to consumers, you're casting a wide net.
-Desktop software instead of a web app strongly implies not many people have the specific problem you're solving.
+Desktop software instead of a web app typically means very few people have the specific problem you're solving.
 So you need to reach everyone with a computer - using whatever they bought - a mix of Windows and Mac machines.
 You might support Linux as that's what you used while developing the software.

 You write code, then you need to build binaries for Windows x64, Windows ARM64, macOS Intel, macOS Apple Silicon, Linux x64, Linux ARM64.
 Each platform needs different file types.
 Windows wants both installers and portable executables, macOS wants DMGs, Linux wants AppImages, DEBs, RPMs, and more.
 That's easily 12+ different artifacts per release.

 Your CI/CD handles the "not exists → uploaded" transition just fine.
-GitHub Actions can build everything and upload artifacts to your CDN.
+GitHub Actions can build everything and upload artifacts to your CDN or GitHub Releases.
 But that's not the end of the story.

 It's not sufficient to just make the binaries available for download.
 Especially if you're building for non-technical users, you need to ensure the complete process works: clicking the link, downloading the file, installing it, and running it.
 You specifically need to put the binaries on the public Internet, because that's the only way to test Windows Defender SmartScreen and macOS Gatekeeper security features.
-Your binaries need to survive the same gauntlet your customers will face.
+You need to test and verify the same steps your customers will face.

 So you put each binary somewhere publicly accessible, then you download it on fresh VMs, install it, run smoke tests.
 Maybe Windows works perfectly but macOS fails because you messed up code signing.
 Maybe Linux AppImage works but the DEB has dependency issues.

-Multiply this across 12+ artifacts, and you realize you have scripts running on several different computers - build scripts, upload scripts, testing scripts - potentially running in parallel.
+Multiply this across 12+ artifacts, and you realize you have scripts running in parallel on several different computers: build scripts, upload scripts, testing scripts.
+There needs to be a single source of truth about where each artifact stands in the workflow.
 This is why I added an API to track the state of a release candidate.
-There needs to be a single source of truth about where each artifact stands in the workflow.

 All the scripts use the API to update state: "Windows x64 installer build started", "macOS ARM DMG uploaded", "Linux AppImage testing passed".
 Once the process of building and testing all these artifacts takes longer than five minutes, you can no longer justify doing this manually every day.
 It needs automation, and that's why there's an API to enable that automation.